 Each assignment then can have sub-tasks of its own.
 It will thus be helpful to you if want to create a nesting of tasks.
 The below-dashboard images will give an idea of how Asana manages the tasks:

-Once it is decided that on which project you will be working on, then you can simultaneously ‘Add Task’ for particular sections on the left-hand side top corner.
-Later on, users can choose amongst the task so as to add descriptions, tag team members, comment, attach files or create sub-tasks.
+Once it is decided on which project you will be working on, then you can simultaneously ‘Add Task’ for particular sections on the left-hand side top corner.
+Later on, users can choose amongst the task to add descriptions, tag team members, comment, attach files or create sub-tasks.

-There are few more features included like calendar, files, the progress of a project, due dates, conversations around tasks.
-For getting the particular updates, there are specific views such as My Inbox and My Tasks, which assists the user to get the idea of their particular projects.
+There are a few more features included like a calendar, files, the progress of a project, due dates, and conversations around tasks.
+For getting the particular updates, there are specific views such as My Inbox and My Tasks, which assist the user to get the idea of their particular projects.